 Area of Work Conclusion Issued a report to those charged with governance of the Council communicating significant findings resulting from our audit.
-Our Audit Results Report was issued on 28 January 2021, with an update issued on the 15 February 2021.
+Our Audit Results Report was issued on 20 November 2020.
 Issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice.
-Our certificate was issued on the 17 February 2021.
+Our certificate was issued on the 1 December 2020.